okta/okta.github.io/_source/_reference/okta_expression_language/index.md

 ##### getFilteredGroups Details

 `getFilteredGroups` returns all groups contained in a specified list, the whitelist, of which the user is a member.
 The groups are returned in a format specified by the `group_expression` parameter.
 You must specify the maximum number of groups to return.
-The format of this EL function is `getFilteredGroups( whitelist , group_expression, limit)`.
+The format of this EL function is `getFilteredGroups( whitelist, group_expression, limit)`.

 You can use this function anywhere to get a list of groups of which the current user is a member, incuding both user groups and app groups that originate from sources outside Okta, such as from Active Directory and Workday.
 Additionally, you can use this combined, custom-formatted list for customizable claims into Access and ID Tokens for API access management that drive authorization flows.